-Adrian Lawrence is a senior associate in the Energy, Infrastructure, Project and Asset Finance Practice in London.
+Adrian Lawrence is counsel in the Energy, Infrastructure, Project and Asset Finance Practice in London.
 He has a broad range of experience in project finance, banking, corporate and capital markets transactions, with a particular focus on oil and gas and petrochemical projects.

 He has previously worked in our Doha, Hong Kong, Beijing and Moscow offices.
 During his time in our Doha office, he spent more than one year on part-time secondment to Qatar Petroleum’s Legal Department where he worked on a wide range of projects, commercial contracts and corporate matters.